metalcated/Wireguard-Bravo/README.md

 <br>

-Despite the fact that it is running (hopefully), you mighta noticed that the terminal should remain opened in order for `bravo` to work, which is ~~disgusting~~ tremendously disgusting!
+Despite the fact that it is running (hopefully), you mighta noticed that the terminal should remain open if you do not use a & sign as show above in order for `bravo` to work, which is ~~disgusting~~ tremendously disgusting!
 Rest assured, though, the help is on its way.

 ## How would I use it?